ultralight-ux/Ultralight/README.md

 ## Building Samples with CMake (All Platforms)

-To generate projects for your platform and build, run the following from this directory:
+To generate projects for your platform and build, run the following from __the root of the SDK__:

 ```
 mkdir build